- Reference Number: HEY-469/2020

 Should I or should I not have the operation?

 Total Knee Replacement is only considered when other alternatives of treating your arthritis (e.g. pain medication, injections, physiotherapy and other measures) have failed in managing your symptoms.
 If you do not wish to have a knee replacement, you do not have to.
+You can continue to treat your knee arthritis with pain killers, modifying your activity and accepting your pain.
 It is a personal decision which you make depending on how bad your pain is, how it disrupts your lifestyle and how much you can put up with it.
 However, your arthritis may get worse with time and increase the pain from your knee.
 This may lead to a loss of independence in activities like walking, shopping, climbing stairs, getting out of a chair, etc. It is also possible that your arthritis and pain may not change in severity in any significant manner.

 If you choose not to have an operation at this stage you can always have it later when you feel that your condition warrants it, providing that you remain well otherwise.